 Another interesting point of Maude Clare is that it offers insight into the time from which it was written.
-Rossetti lived during the later half of the nineteenth century in England, and she was a very popular poet of her time.
-Such a poem as this one, therefore, serves as a unique gateway into a time period long passed, and provides the reader with insight into the values, movements, and ideals of its time.
-In all, Maude Clare is a uniquely interesting work with both an interesting story and historic context that helps it to stand out from Rossetti’s many famous works.
+Rossetti lived during the latter half of the nineteenth century in England, and she was a very popular poet of her time.
+Such a poem as this one, therefore, serves as a unique gateway into a time period long passed and provides the reader with insight into the values, movements, and ideals of its time.
+In all, Maude Clare is a uniquely interesting work with both an interesting story and a historic context that helps it to stand out from Rossetti’s many famous works.

 Maude Clare Analysis

 The poem begins with its first of twelve quatrains, each adhering to a roughly equal syllable count and rhyming pattern (ABCB).
 This verse uses the word “lofty,” and the poem itself reads as somewhat lofty, as though it is being performed for the reader.
 The consistency in rhyme and beat give it a light kind of quality.
 In particular, the way the sentences are structured — “Out of the church she followed them” instead of “She followed them out of the church,” for instance — gives this poem a particular atmosphere that feels casual, enhancing the narrative quality of the work.